 We were running with the windows down--even in bad weather--just to hear the exhaust roar during our green-light takeoffs.
 Some steering-ratio adjustments could have been made, too.
 Overall transmission feel is good, but the 2-to-3 shift is difficult.
 As cool as the cue-ball Hurst-style shifter is, it runs to the cold and stiff side when we wanted a warm third-gear embrace.
 Understanding the complexities involved in swapping in a Corvette T56 transmission (oh, that would be sweet), the make-believe looks are easy to deal with.
 As to cost, final pricing is left up to the dealerships, but figure the average transaction price for one of these to be around $32,000.
 Not bad: you couldn't buy each of the parts and pieces for that price, let alone have them installed (and remember, these are backed by a full warranty).
 In case something does happen, repairs can be made at any GM dealership, or the truck will be fully serviced at Regency headquarters--a decent deal when you consider the Silverado SS RWD (see the full story on the Silverado SS in this issue) is just a tick under $37,000.
 But hurry if you want an RST.
 As GM pushes to get the new GMT900 Silverados, Suburbans, and Tahoes ready for a 2007 launch, the current agreement between GM and Regency can only last so long.

-If the shifter ball looks familiar, it's because the manual arm and cue ball are meant to look like the original Hurst shifters of the musclecar era.
+If the shifter ball looks familiar, it's because the manual arm and cue ball are meant to

 The Tahoe Too